-SYMPTOM THE SNOWMOBILE ACCELERATES SLOWLY, ESPECIALLY WHEN IT IS STOPPED CONDITION NORMAL USE Test/Inspection 1.
-Check drive belt condition. a.Belt is too narrow (drive belt engagement is higher in drive pulley).
-Replace belt if width is 3 mm (1/8") less than a new one (refer to TECHNICAL DATA 09).
-2. Check distance between pulleys and/or drive belt deflection. a.Distance is too small between pulleys or deflection is too high (drive belt engagement is higher in drive pulley).
-Adjust distance between pulleys and/or drive belt deflection according to specifications (refer to TECHNICAL DATA 09).
-3. Check driven pulley sliding half play. a.Jammed sliding half.
+SYMPTOM THE SNOWMOBILE ACCELERATES SLOWLY, ESPECIALLY WHEN IT IS STOPPED CONDITION NORMAL USE.
+Test/Inspection 1.
+Check drive belt condition. a.
+Belt is too narrow (drive belt engagement is higher in drive pulley).
+Replace belt if width is 3 mm (1/8") less than a new one (refer to TECHNICAL DATA 10).
+2. Check distance between pulleys and/or drive belt deflection. a.
+Distance is too small between pulleys or deflection is too high (drive belt engagement is higher in drive pulley).
+Adjust distance between pulleys and/or drive belt deflection according to specifications (refer to TECHNICAL DATA 10).
+3. Check driven pulley sliding half play. a.
+Jammed sliding half.
 Replace.
-4. Check spring tension of driven pulley sliding half. a.Sliding half rotation is accelerated when spring tension is too weak.
-Adjust according to specifications (refer to TECHNICAL DATA 09).
-5. Refer to "Vibrations originating from driven pulley" and check items listed.
-6. Check drive pulley spring tension. a.Spring tension is too weak.
+4. Check spring tension of driven pulley sliding half. a.
+Sliding half rotation is accelerated when spring tension is too weak.
+Adjust according to specifications (refer to TECHNICAL DATA 10).
+5. Refer to VIBRATIONS ORIGINATING FROM DRIVEN PULLEY and check items listed.
+6. Check drive pulley spring tension. a.
+Spring tension is too weak.
 Replace.
+SYMPTOM ENGINE MAXIMUM RPM IS TOO HIGH AND TOP SPEED IS NOT REACHED.
+CONDITION NORMAL USE.
+Test/Inspection 1.
+Check items 1, 2 and 3 of THE SNOWMOBILE ACCELERATES SLOWLY, ESPE- CIALLY WHEN IT IS STOPPED.
+2. Check driven pulley spring tension. a.
+Spring tension is too stiff.
+Adjust according to specifications (refer to TECHNICAL DATA 10).
+3. Check position of the calibration screws.
+(TRA drive pulley) a.
+Selected numbers are too high.
+Adjust according to specifications (refer to TECHNICAL DATA 10).
+4. Refer to VIBRATIONS ORIGINATING FROM DRIVEN PULLEY and check items listed.